 They are the revolution when it comes to vacuum cleaners.
 They are small, round and round the house in 360 ° movements.
 They work with sensors that detect the presence of accumulations of dirt and aspirate without needing any command.
 They are also equipped with sensors that prevent collisions and falls.
 Robot Vacuums are for carpet or floor cleaning only, and not for other like stairs, sofa or upholstery.

 Robot Vacuums are best for people who don’t have time for cleaning and are mostly out for work.
-These vacuums only clean carpet and floors.
+These vacuums only clean carpets and floors.

 - Most easiest way to vacuum, no efforts required